The Code Switch Guide To Halloween

 Some Halloween Costumes Continue To Cause Offense, But People Keep Wearing Them

-Now for some Donts: Let's start with the obvious.
+Let's start with the obvious.
 Stay away from the sexy Indian fringe-and-headdresses idea (there's nothing erotic about genocide!).
-Geisha wear (yes, this includes kimonos) and transphobic ensembles are also off limits.
+Geisha wear (yes, this includes kimonos) and transphobic ensembles are also off-limits.
 Anything that makes a spectacle out of a culture or ethnicity is to be avoided.

-But what if there hasn't been a media storm condemning a certain costume, and you still sense something is off?
+But what if there hasn't been a media storm condemning a certain costume and you still sense something is off?
 Like when a reader wrote to us about her child wanting to dress as a voodoo doll.
-"I don't know enough about Louisiana culture or African religious traditions to know whether this would hurt or offend someone." she said.
+"I don't know enough about Louisiana culture or African religious traditions to know whether this would hurt or offend someone," she said.

 Her instinct that something felt off?
 Right on the mark.
-Leah Donnella scouted out the origins of "voodoo" and its use as a catchall for many religions.
-The best-known of those is Hatian Vodou which is vastly misunderstood by Americans and is not to be confused with what you see in movies like Indiana Jones or Princess and the Frog.
-The conclusion, as our story put it, is that, "When it comes to Halloween, treat Vodou like you would any other faith.
+NPR's Leah Donnella scouted out the origins of "voodoo" and its use as a catchall for many religions.
+The best known of those is Haitian Vodou, which is vastly misunderstood by Americans and is not to be confused with what you see in movies like Indiana Jones or The Princess and the Frog.
+The conclusion, as our story put it, is that "when it comes to Halloween, treat Vodou like you would any other faith.
 That is to say, don't delve into anyone else's religious traditions (real or dreamed up by Hollywood) in search of a costume."

 All in all, you should trust your suspicions.
-If you have to ask yourself whether your costume is offensive... it likely is.
+If you have to ask yourself whether your costume is offensive, it likely is.
 And you don't want to be the only one in on the joke.

 Great.
 So your language is in check.
 Your costume is in check.
 You're on track to become the best on the block.
 Now let's talk decorations.

 There are endless ways to funk up your displays: jack-o'-lanterns, broomsticks and cobwebs.
 But then there are optics that send a much more sinister message.
-In 2018 we answered a question from a listener, who asked about hanging skeletons by a noose outside his home.
+In 2018 we answered a question from a listener who asked about hanging skeletons by a noose outside his home.
 Was this, he wanted to know, reminiscent of a lynching?

 Well, yeah.
 Images carry meaning that far surpass what may appear to be true at face value.
 It's our responsibility to seek that understanding even when — and especially if — our identities have shielded us from those legacies of horror.
-The era of lynching in America began after Reconstruction and between 1877 and 1950, over 4,000 African Americans were murdered in racial lynchings, often becoming public spectacles for white community residents.
-(Our podcast episode, "A Strange And Bitter Crop," explores the horror of the Claude Neal lynching of 1934).
+The era of lynching in America began after Reconstruction, and between 1877 and 1950, over 4,000 African Americans were murdered in racial lynchings, often becoming public spectacles for white community residents.
+(Our podcast episode "A Strange and Bitter Crop" explores the horror of the Claude Neal lynching of 1934.)

-Don't worry, you can still make use of your skeletons.
-NPR's Mayowa Aina suggests siting the skeleton up in a tree so it looks like someone died and decomposed, or even using spider webs instead of rope.
+Don't worry — you can still make use of your skeletons.
+NPR's Mayowa Aina suggests sitting the skeleton up in a tree so it looks like someone died and decomposed or even using spiderwebs instead of rope.
 Decorations are fun because you can use your imagination, so get creative and avoid invoking historical trauma.

 So this year and always, be mindful of your mischief.
-Entertainment this Hallow's Eve doesn't have to come at a cost to anyone, and avoiding missteps doesn't take much extra effort.
+Entertainment this All Hallows' Eve doesn't have to come at a cost to anyone, and avoiding missteps doesn't take much extra effort.

 Oh, there's still a perennial Halloween debate that we're not going to solve here.
 Even after years of controversy, the Code Switch team is split on this one: Is candy corn good or bad?
 We'd love to know what side you're on.